dgaydukov/cert-aws/sa/files/sa.md

 eks cluster consists of 2 vpc:
 * eks-managed vpc - where kuber control plane (control plane nodes that run the kuber software, such as `etcd` and the kuber API server) resides
-* customer-managed vpc - vpc created by you, where nodes resides
+* customer-managed vpc - vpc created by you, where nodes resides Docker - is a tool to quickly create and manage containers (like create/stop/start/destroy).
+But if you have many containers and they all should interact with each other you need some system to manage all of this.
+Kubernetes - orchestration tool, helps to manage a group of containers.
+On container level kuber can use docker or any other container tool.
+Cluster - working deployment of kuber, consists of 2 parts:
+* control plane - components that control cluster + cluster's state & configuration:
+    * kube-apiserver - REST API webserver to communicate with control plane.
+You can use kubectl/kubeadm cli tools to send commands to it or send REST requests directly.
+    * kube-scheduler - schedules pod to appropriate compute nodes
+    * kube-controller-manager - there are several controllers that:
+        * monitor pod health
+        * request scheduler to restart pod
+        * create account & api tokens
+    * etcd - key/value database to store configs
+* compute machines - nodes where pods are running:
+    * pod - single container or series of tightly coupled containers
+    * kubelet - tiny app installed on each compute node to take commands from control plane
+    * kube-proxy - handle network communication
+kubectl vs kubelet
+* kubectl - cli tool to talk with control plane (under the hood it generate REST API calls and send them to control plane)
+* kubelet - app running in each compute node, that manages it and take calls from control plane

 ###### Fargate
 Fargate is serverless compute engine for containers running in ECS/EKS, it removes the need to provision and manage servers.
 It's not a separate product, you should use it with either ecs/eks, otherwise there is no point in it.